Time delay measurements with Broken Power Law model: Lens Modeling of WGD 2038--4008

 \subsection{Model Settings and Priors}

 We model the lens with two closely related mass-profile families-EPL(PEMD model) and BPL-as discussed and compared above, while keeping the deflector light model fixed to the deflector configuration, so that mass–light coupling and PSF handling remain fully consistent.
 Imaging constraints are taken from HST WFC3 F160W, F814W, and F475X.
-During optimization we iteratively reconstruct the PSF around the quasar images, and we restrict the image-plane likelihood to circular apertures of fixed radii \(\{2\farcs2,\,3\farcs6\}\)~arcsec (IR, UVIS), masking unrelated companions within these regions. \citet{Shajib2022} uses mask sizes of \(\{2\farcs3, 3\farcs7\}\).
-However, we find that this choice leads to a poor BIC value.
-To improve model performance, we therefore adopt a smaller mask size.
+During optimization we iteratively reconstruct the PSF around the quasar images, and we restrict the image-plane likelihood to a circular aperture of radius \(2\farcs2\) for the WFC3/IR image and \(3\farcs6\) for the two UVIS images, masking unrelated companions within these regions. \citet{Shajib2022} used slightly larger masks of \(2\farcs3\) in IR and \(3\farcs7\) in UVIS.
+However, we find that this choice leads to a poorer BIC value, so we adopt the smaller apertures in the present analysis.

+To account for residual PSF-modelling systematics in the imaging likelihood, we follow \citet{Shajib2022} and inflate the pixel variance map in the vicinity of the quasar point-source regions by adding a PSF-uncertainty term.
+The PSF-uncertainty map is constructed from the initial PSF estimate and effectively corresponds to adding a small fractional flux uncertainty to the variance map around the quasar images.

 Under a shared elliptical isodensity geometry, both families allow the mass centroid \((\theta_1, \theta_2)\) to vary independently of the light centroid and include an external shear \((\gamma_{\rm ext}, \phi_{\rm ext})\).
 The EPL is characterized by a single Einstein radius \(\theta_{\rm E}\), an axis ratio \(q_{\rm m}\) with position angle \(\phi_{\rm m}\), and a single slope \(\gamma\).
 The BPL retains the same \((q_{\rm m}, \phi_{\rm m})\) but replaces the single slope with an inner/outer pair \((\alpha_c, \alpha)\) joined at a break radius \(r_c\), thereby capturing curvature in the radial mass profile while preserving the overall ellipticity and centroid.
 Additionally, the BPL model includes a scale radius \(b\) corresponding to \(\theta_{\rm E}\).
 Because the Einstein radius of the BPL model cannot be expressed analytically, we adopt the effective Einstein radius \( \theta_{\rm E}\) in this work.
 The effective Einstein radius is computed as the circularized radius \( \theta_{\rm E}\) at which the enclosed mean convergence satisfies \(\bar{\kappa}(<\theta_{\rm E}) = 1\) (i.e.\ defined via circular, not elliptical, apertures).